ArquisoftUNAL/habits_ms/README.md

 ## Installation

-You can run the commands describen in the Makefile to run the project locally (Suggestion: Run them in the same order as they appear in the Makefile)
+You can run the commands described in the Makefile to run the project locally (Suggestion: Run them in the same order as they appear in the Makefile)

 Example (From project's root folder):
 ```bash